Likes building things.

 WordPress Cape Cod – 2018

-A local WordPress meetup group on Cape Cod with 300+ members.
+A local WordPress meetup group on Cape Cod with 400+ members.
 We met in person until COVID when we switched to Zoom.
+I stepped away as lead organizer in 2022.

 WPlnk – 2018

 A WordPress-specific URL shortener.
-Get readable, speakable, sharable WordPress links in seconds.
-Unsurprisingly it became a spam magnet.
+Get readable, speakable, shareable WordPress links in seconds.
+Unsurprisingly it became a spam magnet, so I shut it down.

 ProfitPress – 2018